procrastinate-org/procrastinate/CONTRIBUTING.md

 Procrastinate container will run as root, and files owned by root may be created in the developer's working directory.

-In the definition of the `procrastinate` service in `docker-compose.yml` the `PROCRASTINATE_APP` variable is set to `procrastinate_demo.app.app` (the Procrastinate demo application).
+In the definition of the `procrastinate` service in `docker compose.yml` the `PROCRASTINATE_APP` variable is set to `procrastinate_demo.app.app` (the Procrastinate demo application).
 So `procrastinate` commands run in Procrastinate containers are always run as if they were passed `--app procrastinate_demo.app.app`.